Orphanage Data Books

 Although we are able to synthesize the data from the finding ads into a very informative Birth Parent Search Analysis or Orphanage Reliability Analysis for adoptive families, in those reports we are only able to touch the surface of an orphanage's finding data.

-We will be publishing Orphanage Data Books for Anhui, Chongqing, Guangdong, Guangxi, Henan, Hubei, Hunan, and Jiangxi provinces.
+We are now publishing Orphanage Data Books for Anhui, Chongqing, Guangdong, Guangxi, Guizhou, Henan, Hubei, Hunan, Jiangxi , and Shanxi provinces.
 Generally, a minimum of five orders or more will be needed to produce an orphanage book, so if you are interested in an orphanage data book not on this list, please let other families from that orphanage know about the data books.